pooyamirzapour/iptiQ/README.md

 ### To Do
 This is not a runnable project or production ready, so I ignored logging, monitoring, documenting, and also it is possible to implement new algorithms for the load balancer.
 Some properties like queue size, and maximum capacity limit, ect can be configured.
+Remove, register, and deregister of providers are not implemented.